-5.7.4.1 Trusted sources
+5.8.4.1 Trusted Sources

-If a SIP-PBX can not be configured to perform digest authentication, you can enable IP-based authentication in sip:carrier for it.
-For this go to the subscriber's preferences (Details \rightarrow Preferences \rightarrow Trusted Sources) and specify the IP address of the SIP-PBX in the Source IP field.
+If a SIP-PBX cannot perform the digest authentication, you can authenticate it by its source IP address in sip:carrier.
+To configure the IP-based authentication, go to the subscriber's preferences (Details \rightarrow Preferences \rightarrow Trusted Sources) and specify the IP address of the SIP-PBX in the Source IP field.